Working Papers are available at the public school of the district in which you reside.

 All students between the ages of 14 and 17 are required by Pennsylvania School Law to secure an Employment certificate, known as "Working Papers," before they may begin to work.

 Each school district is responsible for issuing work permits to all minors who reside in the district, including those who attend non-public schools, cyber charter schools, or are participating in a home education program.
-An issuing officer, in most cases, is a staff person located in the guidance office of a public school district's high school.
+An issuing officer, in most cases, is a staff person located in the School Counseling office of a public school district's high school.
 Contact your local school district to determine the exact location of the individual who issues work permits, and what hours the issuing officer is available.

 If the minor lives in Pennsylvania and will be working in another state, the student will need a work permit from the state in which he or she will be working.
 The student should contact the school district in which the employer is located in that state.